 Such a right is critical, as in many cases the agency does not properly perform the due process steps leading up to this point and this may be the affected employee’s first chance to defend herself.

 Reporting to NPDB and State Licensing Boards

 Regardless of your employing agency, if your professional conduct or competence are being wrongfully questioned, it is imperative that you appeal through the proper channels.
 Agencies such as the Department of Veterans Affairs must report each licensed healthcare professional whose behavior or clinical practice so substantially fails to meet the generally-accepted standards of clinical practice as to raise reasonable concern for the safety of patients.

 These reports are sent to the state licensing boards in each state in which the employee is licensed, as well as the NPDB, and this reporting can lead to the loss of one’s medical license.

 Consult a Title 38/Healthcare Lawyer Today

-If you believe your professional conduct or competence is being questioned, you should speak with our attorneys who are skilled in the nuances of Title 38 and medical staff lawyers.
+If you believe your professional conduct or competence is being questioned, you should speak with our attorneys who are skilled in the nuances of Title 38 and healthcare employee issues.
 Don’t risk your license by attempting to handle the appeals process on your own.

 To learn more about how a VHA Title 38 lawyer can assist you, contact the Law Office of Aaron D. Wersing or give us a call at (833) 833-3529 today.
 We have years of experience helping federal medical employees.
 We understand how much is at stake when you are filing an appeal.
 Let us protect your rights and help you fight for the outcome you deserve.